Pylons/pyramid/docs/tutorials/wiki/basiclayout.rst

    model, this view callable will be invoked.

-   The ``renderer`` argument names an :term:`asset specification` of ``tutorial:templates/mytemplate.pt``.
+   The ``renderer`` argument names an :term:`asset specification` of ``templates/mytemplate.pt``.
 This asset specification points at a :term:`Chameleon` template which lives in the ``mytemplate.pt`` file within the ``templates`` directory of the ``tutorial`` package.
 And indeed if you look in the ``templates`` directory of this package, you'll see a ``mytemplate.pt`` template file, which renders the default home page of the generated project.
+This asset specification is *relative* (to the view.py's current package).
+We could have alternately an used the absolute asset specification ``tutorial:templates/mytemplate.pt``, but chose to use the relative version.

    Since this call to ``@view_config`` doesn't pass a ``name`` argument, the ``my_view`` function which it decorates represents the "default" view